zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 159. timely do, mercy, mercy, joy, calm relief,

-The people who are not opposed to all the world should be alone as rhino horns.
+The people who are not opposed to all the world should be alone as rhinoceros horns.

 "Do in time, mercy, compassion, joy, calm relief": "The unconscious person lives with the heart of one side, like this second party, like this third party, like